Dieggore/tx/README.md

 About the project

 - The app initially loads a list of repositories owned by facebook.
-- The list is sorted by watchers in an ascending way.
+- The list is sorted by watchers in descending way.
 - Clicking on a project fetch the project's contributors from the api to display them among the other project details.